dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmAcceptMissingPatientID:

     :ref:`Accept Missing Patient ID <dcmAcceptMissingPatientID>`",string,"Indicates if objects without Patient IDs shall be accepted and if a Patient ID shall be created.
 May be overwritten by configured values for particular Archive Network AEs.

-Enumerated values: YES, NO or CREATE.
+    Enumerated values:

+    YES

+    NO

+    CREATE

     (dcmAcceptMissingPatientID)"
     "
     .. _dcmAcceptConflictingPatientID:

     :ref:`Accept Conflicting Patient ID <dcmAcceptConflictingPatientID>`",string,"Indicates if objects with a Patient IDs which differs from the Patient ID in previous received objects of the Study shall be accepted.
 May be overwritten by configured values for particular Archive Network AEs.

-Enumerated values: YES, NO or MERGED.
+    Enumerated values:

+    YES

+    NO

+    MERGED

     (dcmAcceptConflictingPatientID)"
     "